radiantearth/stac-spec/best-practices.md

 1. Root documents (catalogs / collections) should be at the root of a directory tree containing the static catalog.
 2. Catalogs that are not also Collections should be named `catalog.json` and Collections should be named `collection.json`.
-3. Collections at the root of a Catalog should be named `collection.json`.
-4. Items should be named `<id>.json`.
+3. Items should be named `<id>.json`.
-5. Sub-catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`).
+4. Sub-catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`).
-6. Items should be stored in subdirectories of their parent catalog.
+5. Items should be stored in subdirectories of their parent catalog.
 This means that each item and its assets are contained in a unique subdirectory.
-7. Limit the number of items in a catalog or sub-catalog, grouping / partitioning as relevant to the dataset.
+6. Limit the number of items in a catalog or sub-catalog, grouping / partitioning as relevant to the dataset.

 ### Dynamic Catalog Layout